thehig/anchor-to-markdown/readme.md

 * Navigate to the root of the project and run `npm install` followed by `npm start`

 **Simplest (useful) config.json possible:**

+> Will extract all anchors, convert to object format, remove items with unknown hostname and output to markdown file

 ```json
 {